 Most people believe herbs

-are simply to add taste and aroma to meals however, the phytonutrients and
+are simply to add taste and aroma to meals or just to decorate a dish however, the nutrients and

 minerals in aromatic herbs possess powerful antibacterial, antifungal,